fernanACM/BetterRewards/README.md

 <a href="https://discord.gg/YyE9XFckqb"><img src="https://img.shields.io/discord/837701868649709568?label=discord&color=7289DA&logo=discord" alt="Discord" /></a>

 ### 📸 Images
-**Main menu**
+> Here I leave a tutorial of the plugin: [BetterRewards](https://youtu.be/HAAUUf719Ec) **Main menu**
 > You can choose the type of reward you want to receive
 <img src="https://user-images.githubusercontent.com/83558341/235257406-d5797344-884e-4d26-a71c-26d19adcc605.png">